Ajmer, India Guide

 30 minutes by car from Ajmer Chittorgarh is a historic town known for its Chittorgarh Fort, one of the largest forts in India.
 Visitors can explore the fort, visit the Vijay Stambh (Victory Tower), and learn about the town's rich history.

-Approx. 1 hour by car Pushkar is a town in the Ajmer district in Rajasthan, India.
+3 hours by car from Ajmer Pushkar is a town in the Ajmer district in Rajasthan, India.
 It is known for its holy Pushkar Lake, believed to have been created by Lord Brahma.
 It is a significant pilgrimage site for Hindus and boasts numerous temples, including the famous Brahma Temple, one of the few temples dedicated to Lord Brahma in the world.
 The annual Pushkar Camel Fair is a major attraction.

 Approx. 1 hour 15 minutes by car Ajmer is a city in the Ajmer district of Rajasthan, India.
 It is surrounded by the Aravalli Mountains.
 It is a popular pilgrimage center for both Hindus and Muslims, famous for the Ajmer Sharif Dargah, the shrine of the Sufi saint Moinuddin Chishti.
 Other attractions include the Adhai Din Ka Jhonpra, a mosque with Indo-Islamic architecture, and Ana Sagar Lake, offering scenic views.